Market Pulse Web

 The Circle widgets contain:

-- The Relative value showing the deviation of the absolute value during the given interval.
+- The relative value showing the deviation of the absolute value from the average during the given interval.

-- The Threshold line, where so long as the widget is not muted, will play a sound whenever the threshold is crossed.
+- The threshold line, so long as the widget is not muted, will play a sound whenever the threshold is crossed.

 Sound system

-The sound system reacts to changes in the current value.
+The Market Pulse sound system reacts to changes in the current value of any widget’s tracked asset.
 It has a configurable threshold, which when crossed causes a sound to be played.
-The current value depends on algorithm parameters, which we recommend configuring first.

 Example: